-LEVELS OF MISCONDUCT EXAMPLES PROCEDURES DISCIPLINARY A. Minor misbehavior or the part of the student, which impedes orderly classroom procedures or interferes with the orderly operation of the school.
+LEVELS OF MISCONDUCT EXAMPLES PROCEDURES DISCIPLINARY OPTIONS A. Minor misbehavior or the part of the student, which impedes orderly classroom procedures or interferes with the orderly operation of the school.
 The individual staff member can usually handle these misbehaviors.
-There is immediate intervention by the staff member who is supervising the student or who observes the misbehavior.
+Classroom disturbances Tardiness Cheating, lying, stealing Abusive language Minor horseplay and disagreements Possession of unauthorized items such as water pistols Not following building and classroom rules There is immediate intervention by the staff member who is supervising the student or who observes the misbehavior.
 The staff member keeps a proper and accurate record of the offense and disciplinary action.
 Repeated misbehavior requires a conference - parent/teacher, counselor, and/or administrator.
-OPTIONS Verbal reprimand Special assignment Behavioral management Counseling Time-out room Restricted lunch/recess In-class isolation Supervised study B. Misbehavior whose seriousness tends to disrupt the learning climate of the school; interfere with the students' educational, social, or personal growth.
+Verbal reprimand Special assignment Behavioral management Counseling Time-out room Restricted lunch/recess In-class isolation Supervised study B. Misbehavior whose seriousness tends to disrupt the learning climate of the school; interfere with the students' educational, social, or personal growth.
 The nature of these misbehaviors is more serious than Level A. Disrespect (verbal or otherwise) to any adult, including patrols, guards, aides Leaving class or school without authority at recess or lunchtime.
 Damage or defacing property (simple) Busing infraction Fighting or threatening with intent to do bodily harm Possession of tobacco Truancy All of Level A repeated/continued Theft Inappropriate computer or telephone usage (simple) The student is referred to the administrator for appropriate action.
 The administrator meets with the student and/or teacher.
 The teacher is informed of the administrator's action.
 The administrator and teacher maintain a proper and accurate record of the offense and the disciplinary action.
 In cases of frequent and serious misbehavior an administrator-teacher conference may be held to discuss the misbehavior and appropriate responses.
 Parent conference held.
 Behavior frequency or modification In-school suspension Social probation Referral to counselor or outside agency Parental contact by phone, letter, conference